hecerinc/Notes-On/finanzas/chap6.md

 ## Application process

 ```
-A whole lot on the process was purosefully left out from this summary.
+A whole lot on the process was purposefully left out from this summary.
 ```

 ### Credit Bureau